websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/reference/portal-properties.md

 include-and-override=${liferay.home}/${external-properties}
 ```

-DXP continues to build the list of properties files, by recursively reading them from each of the files assigned to `include-and-override` properties.
-These properties files only have `include-and-override definitions` that you've add; so you only need to account for additional `include-and-override` definitions you've defined (for example, in a `portal-ext.properties` file).
+DXP checks each of the above properties files for additional `include-and-override` properties.
+The process adds the properties files as sources if it encounters any.

+In light of this recursive process, it's comforting to know that the only `include-and-override` definitions you have to worry about are the ones in `portal-impl.jar/portal.properties` and any that you (or your teammates) add to the extension files.

 ![The list of included properties files used by your DXP server is available in the Server Administration page of the Control Panel's Configuration section](./portal-properties/images/01.png)

 DXP scans [Liferay Home](./liferay-home.md) for the `include-and-override` files whose path starts with `${liferay.home}/` and scans your home folder (for example, `/home/$USER`) for files specified by a relative path or file name. `${external-properties}` represents any properties file assigned to DXP's Java property `external-properties` (for example, `java -Dexternal-properties=some.properties`).

-If you're using a Liferay Docker container, any Liferay Env variables you specify are aggregated into Portal Properties source that's added to the list.<!--TODO Link to docker docs when they're published. jhinkey -->
+If you're using a Liferay Docker container, any Liferay Env variables you specify are aggregated into a Portal Properties source that's added to the list.<!--TODO Link to docker docs when they're published. jhinkey -->

 Here's the potential list of Portal Property sources: